 Serial to parallel data conversion

-Transfer of parallel data to the MII interface
+Interface to the MII interface

 PHY Collision Detection Function Requirements

 Collision detection is typically performed in the PHY by measuring the energy levels on the signal on the physical medium.
 Since the iRail products do not have a mechanism to measure these levels, alternative means is required.
 There are several potential approaches below and are for further discussion.